 Don't settle for bland, mushy food.
-These expert slow-cooker tips will ensure your dinner turns out tasty and tender every single time.
+These expert Crockpot tips and tricks will ensure your dinner turns out tasty and tender every single time.

 If your family consistently gives your slow-cooked dishes low marks because of the mushy veggies, chalky meat and/or muddy, one-note flavors, you may be overcooking your recipes.
 Instead, take advantage of the slow cooker’s “Keep Warm” setting if you need to leave something on longer than the recipe requires.
 Or, choose one of these slow-cooker recipes that take a full workday to cook, so it’s ready when you get home.

 Tip 10: Skip Washing Up

 The least fun part of using a slow cooker is definitely the cleanup.
 No one likes it, and yet we all have to do it, right?
 Not quite.
 Using a slow cooker liner means that you can avoid most of the cleaning and get on with eating your deliciously tender home-cooked meal.